Error management theory: Sexual and commitment self-interest

 Sexual underperception in males is also observed, in cases where men report low levels of their own sexual interest.
 A person's own level of attraction, rather than their gender, may lead to over or under-perception.
 The exact mechanism for this is unclear but it is suggested that individuals may project their own level of sexual and commitment interestedness on to their interaction partner, whether they are in a relationship with them or they were strangers before the interaction.

-"The Fox and the Grapes"

-The Aesopian fable of The Fox and the Grapes gives another possible explanation as to why males fall victims of underperception.
-The fable concerns a fox that attempts to eat grapes, but fails to do so, as they are too high.
-The fox, being too proud to admit defeat, claims that the grapes are "sour" and thus inedible.
-In a similar fashion, males that expect a female to be uninterested may report less sexual interest, as an attempt at saving face.

 Male insensitivity bias

 A different explanation for the presence of both overperception and underperception in men is the male insensitivity bias.
 Evidence has shown that males lack perceptual sensitivity, so they are more likely to misperceive friendliness as sexual interest, but also more likely to misperceive sexual interest as friendliness, in comparison to females, something that explains the presence of both biases in males.

 Sexual underperception bias

 Females

 Women also fall victim to misconceptions during male-female interactions.
-Haselton and Buss (2000) advocate that these errors primarily stem from women's perceived desire for a committed relationship by a male counterpart.
+Haselton and Buss (2000) argued that these errors primarily stem from women's perceived desire for a committed relationship by a male counterpart.
 Women have evolved strategies to protect themselves from deception.
 One of these evolved strategies is to commit the Skeptical Commitment Bias.